 This couple’s experience isn’t uncommon.
-Even the most like-minded, temple-worthy LDS couples can differ widely in how they live their religion.
+Even the most like-minded, temple-worthy Latter-day Saint couples can differ widely in how they live their religion.
 When one partner is an active Latter-day Saint and the other is not, differences may become even sharper.

 Fortunately, couples can work through many religious differences successfully—and grow closer in the process.
 The keys are, not surprisingly, to exercise qualities religion itself teaches us: a commitment to fairness, true generosity of spirit, compassion, and uncompromising love.